Blue False Indigo, Blue Wild Indigo

 Even after several frosts, the Baptisia was still green.
 I piled up leaves around the base to help insulate the roots because I definitely want it to return in the spring.
 Eventually, it did get a good zap and went dormant.
 As you can see, The Phlomis ‘Edward Bowles’ to the left is covered with a big pot.
 I have been covering it up every night.
 It can be tricky.

 January was very cold and I kept the Baptisia covered with leaves.
 I didn’t cut the dead stems off for several reasons.
 One is because they help keep the leaves on the plant.
-Some perennials need to have their stems left on so water won’t get inside their hollow stems over winter.
-It can cause the roots to rot.
+Some perennials need to have their stems left on so water won’t get inside their hollow stems over winter which can cause the roots to rot.

 When I checked under the leaves of the Baptisia on March 3, I saw it was sprouting…